jlang61/avalution/README.md

 ```
 go test
 ```
-This will run all the test files in the current directory and its subdirectories.
-You should see output indicating whether the tests passed or failed.
+This will run all of the test files in the current directory and its subdirectories.
+You should see output indicating whether the tests passed or failed, and logging messages corresponding to the tests.

 ## Introduction: